 Development, unannounced and minor bug-fix releases

-The table below provides a list of torrents we currently host.
-If you do not currently have a bittorrent client capable of handling the linked files, we suggest installing either the Transmission or KTorrent bittorrent clients.
+The table below provides a list of torrents DistroWatch is currently seeding.
+If you do not have a bittorrent client capable of handling the linked files, we suggest installing either the Transmission or KTorrent bittorrent clients.

 Torrent Corner statistics: